 Juliana Schroeder is a professor in the Management of Organizations group at the Haas School of Business.
 She is a faculty affiliate in the Social Psychology Department, the Cognition Department, and the Center for Human-Compatible AI at UC Berkeley.
 She teaches the Negotiations and Conflict Resolution course at Haas.
-She also teaches in Berkeley Executive Education's Executive Decision Making with Data Science program.
+She also teaches in Berkeley Executive Education's Communications Excellence program.

 Is there a notable female who inspires you?